ceejbot/malcolm_ebooks/README.md

 TWITTER_ACCESS_TOKEN_SECRET=your-secret
 ```

 Then run `npm start`.
-Malcolm will now be online.
+Malcolm will now be online and swearing incoherently.

 ## License